-3.17 Summary of Permits
+3.17 Summary of Environmental Permits

-In 2012, Ames Laboratory had two air emission source construction permits, it had no environmental discharge, operational, storage, treatment or disposal permits for gaseous, liquid or solid effluents.
-DOE held three waste generator identification numbers for Ames Laboratory in 2012, although two of the sites were inactive.
+DOE held three waste generator identification numbers for Ames Laboratory in 2013 (see table 3.17.1 below), although two of the sites were inactive.
 In 2006 the Laboratory switched from a Large Quantity Generator (LQG) RCRA status to a Small Quantity Generator (SQG) status.